Squidex/squidex-docs2/05-integrated/schemas.md

  * `ctx.oldData` will provide the current data value of the content item.
  * `ctx.status`: The new status when a content is changed or the current status otherwise.
  * `ctx.statusOld`: The current status of a content item.
 Undefined for new items.
- * `ctx.contentId`: The id of the content item as a string.
+ * `ctx.contentId`: The IF of the content item as a string.

 Possible operations are: